uvegege/SpheroidalWaveFunctions.jl/README.md

 - **NIST Digital Library of Mathematical Functions (DLMF)**: Chapter 30, "Spheroidal Wave Functions"
 - **Abramowitz & Stegun**: *Handbook of Mathematical Functions*, Chapter 21
+- **Zhang, S., & Jin, J.** (1996): *Computation of Special Functions*, Wiley (Fortran implementation used as reference by SciPy)
 - **Falloon, P. E., Abbott, P. C., & Wang, J. B.** (2003): "Theory and computation of spheroidal wavefunctions", *Journal of Physics A: Mathematical and General*, 36(20), 5477
 - **Li, L. W., Kang, X. K., & Leong, M. S.** (2002): *Spheroidal Wave Functions in Electromagnetic Theory*, Wiley
 - **Adelman, R., Gumerov, N. A., & Duraiswami, R.** (2014): "Software for Computing the Spheroidal Wave Functions Using Arbitrary Precision Arithmetic", arXiv:1408.0074

 The numerical methods used include:
-- Eigenvalue computation via tridiagonal matrix methods
+- Eigenvalue computation via symmetric tridiagonal matrix methods
 - Newton-Raphson refinement with continued fractions
 - Mixed forward-backward recursion for expansion coefficients

 ## Limitations and Known Issues

-- This is a straightforward implementation prioritizing correctness over performance
-- Not optimized for very large values of parameters or high precision requirements
-- For production applications requiring extreme accuracy or performance, consider specialized libraries
 - Limited testing coverage compared to mature packages like SciPy's `special` module
+- May not handle all edge cases or extreme parameter values
+- Numerical stability for very large parameters has not been extensively tested

 ## Contributing

-Contributions, bug reports, and suggestions are welcome.
-Please open an issue or submit a pull request.
+Contributions are welcome and appreciated!
+Whether you find a bug, have an idea for improvement, or want to add new functionality, please feel free to:

+Any help in expanding test coverage, improving documentation, or optimizing performance is especially appreciated.

 ## Related Packages